phaustin/a301_students_eoas/notebooks/assignments/assignment3b.md

 ---

 (assign3b)=
-# Assignment 3b -- Due Friday, Feb.
-16 midnight
+# Assignment 3b -- Due Wednesday, Feb.
+22 midnight

 (This notebook will be replaced by the official handin notebook on Tuesday)